U.S. Army medical leaders observe German Bundeswehr Medic Quadriga 2026 Exercise

 |0

-This work, U.S. Army medical leaders observe German Bundeswehr Medic Quadriga 2026 Exercise, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army medical leaders observe German Bundeswehr Medic Quadriga 2026 Exercise, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.